vsgobbi/pyAdvertiser/README.md

 ## Description
-Web project development of an API using Flask, designed with Blueprints pattern, database created with NoSQL DynamoDB as PynamoDB (https://github.com/pynamodb/PynamoDB) and VueJs (https://vuejs.org/) in order to deploy at Amazon Web Services for Lambda Python 3.7 environment.
+Web project development of an API using Flask, designed with Blueprints pattern, database created with NoSQL DynamoDB as PynamoDB (https://github.com/pynamodb/PynamoDB) In order to deploy at Amazon Web Services for Lambda with Python 3.7 environment we use Serverless framework.
 Using Serverless framework to deploy on localhost and deploying it to AWS Lambda as well.
 Used NodeJS Axios to access created API routes with front end client requests.
 Project created by ATNAP team as designed for Hackatrouble.